HibaBenelHarkati/CentIA/README.md

 # CentIA

-**CentIA** is an interactive chatbot, and its name is divided into two parts:
+**CentIA** is an interactive chatbot,
+The name CentIA is divided into two parts:
 - **Cent**: referring to Centrale.
 - **IA** 🤖: representing Artificial Intelligence.